diego1q2w/antaeus/README.md

 `Iteration 3` - The payments processor was added, It will fetch all the payments marked as `scheduled`, then mark them as `processing` and finally publish a message to the bus (Mocked for now).
 This event will in future iterations be consumed by the scheduler micro-service to finally commit the payment.
 Why I am doing this?
 I will explain it in the next iterations.

+`Iteration 4` - Created the docker-compose which includes the RabbitMQ Image and topology + new set up scripts

 ## Developing

 Requirements: